-French inheritance tax is paid by each beneficiary (not by the deceased's estate) by reference to the value received after deduction of all liabilities.
+French inheritance tax is payable by each beneficiary (rather than by the deceased's estate as is the case in the UK) by reference to the value received after deduction of all liabilities.
 French inheritance tax varies from 5% to 60% depending upon the proximity of relationship between the deceased and the beneficiary.
 The tax-free allowances available also vary between different classes of beneficiary.

-This means that where a deceased's estate is split between say, surviving spouse and children, or perhaps children and stepchildren, then the amount each party would inherit may vary substantially, as the levels of the tax-free allowance and the rates of tax applicable can be completely different.
+This means that where a deceased's estate is split between say, surviving spouse and children, or perhaps children and step-children, then the amount each party would ultimately receive may vary substantially, as the levels of the tax-free allowances and the rates of tax applicable can be completely different.
+For the avoidance of doubt, a transfer on death between spouses and members of a PACS or a Civil Partnership Agreement is exempt from inheritance tax.

 If you die domiciled in France, French inheritance tax is payable by each beneficiary on their share of your worldwide assets.
 If you die domiciled outside France, then only certain assets in France are liable to French inheritance tax.
 The UK/France Double Tax Treaty governs the taxation rights of each country and offers tax reliefs where assets would otherwise be taxable in both countries.